chSaloni/sapient-assignment/README.md

 3. Run `npm install` for all dependencies
 4. To run the project `npm run dev:ssr`

-*Angular application will start on http://localhost:4200/ which will navigate you to http://localhost:4200/products*
+*Angular application will start on `http://localhost:4200/` which will navigate you to `http://localhost:4200/products`.
+The app will automatically reload if you change any of the source files.*

 ---